Acton is in “critical drought” and “red flag” fire warning status

 November 9, 2024

-The northeastern region of Massachusetts is now in a “Level 3: Significant Drought,” according to the Massachusetts Drought Management Task Force.
+The northeastern region of Massachusetts is now in a “Level 3: Critical Drought,” according to the Massachusetts Drought Management Task Force.
 In announcing this designation on November 7, Energy and Environmental Affairs Secretary Rebecca Tepper called attention to the low streamflow, below average precipitation, and high fire danger index.

 A map of Massachussets showing the central and northeast regions of the state in critical drought status.
 The rest of the state is in significant drought status.